 - Level 3

-Finally, Level 3 is the fastest of the three and uses a Superfast charger and a 480-volt.
+Finally, Level 3 is the fastest, using a Superfast charger and 480-volt system.
 This charging is only available in commercial charging stations and can charge your car at the rate of 300 amps.

 But of course, the provided amperage is the max you can attain, and the actual amperage you should use to charge your Tesla depends on its model, as every Tesla draws power differently.